GOP develops aggressive 'Plan B' in impeachment trial, as several Dems appear to support acquittal: source

 “The Wall Street Journal has called for John to just come forward -- just tell the public what you know,” Sen. Ron Johnson, R-Wis., said.
 “I think that actually [would] be a smart thing.
 I’d encourage John to do that without involving the trial.”

-Meanwhile, Harvard Law School Professor Alan Dershowitz, who delivered a spirited constitutional defense of the president on Monday night in the impeachment trial, took aim at Elizabeth Warren after she said she couldn't follow Dershowitz's argument.
+Separately, Harvard Law School Professor Alan Dershowitz, who delivered a spirited constitutional defense of the president on Monday night in the impeachment trial, took aim at Elizabeth Warren after she said she couldn't follow Dershowitz's argument.

 "He is a criminal law professor who stood in the well of the Senate and talked about how law never inquires into intent and that we should not be using the president's intent as part of understanding impeachment," Warren said Monday.
 "Criminal law is all about intent.
 Mens rea is the heart of criminal law.
 That's the very basis of it.
 So it makes his whole presentation just nonsensical.
 I truly could not follow it."